Ana Muñoz

-Ana Muñoz (born before 1589 – died after 1613), was a Spanish stage actress.
+Ana Muñoz (born before 1589 – died after 1613), was a Spanish stage actress, known particularly for her skill in comedy.

 She married the actor-manager Antonio de Villegas in 1589, and toured as an actor and member of his company around Spain for over twenty years.
 She was a successful stage artist and is mentioned several times by contemporaries with admiration, among others by Agustín de Rojas.
-When her spouse died in 1613, she took over his theatre company and acted at its manager.
-She was a pioneer as a female actor, which was relatively new in Spain in the late 16th-century, as well as a female theater manager.
+When her spouse died in 1613, she took over his theatre company and acted as its manager.
+She was a pioneer as an actress, which was relatively new in Spain in the late 16th century, as well as a female theater manager.